Positioned as Australia’s leading group in the global medical cannabis sector

 Prior to establishing Titan, Mr Karelis worked in the financial services industry with roles in financial analysis and funds management both in Australia and overseas including extended periods at Hartley Poynton (now Hartleys) and Challenger Group.
 He has in excess of 23 years diversified experience in the financial services sector including fundamental analysis, funds management and private equity investing.
 He has considerable cross-border experience and has acted as a Director on several public and private companies in Australia, Singapore, the United Kingdom and the United States of America.

 Stewart has 20 years of CEO and Board experience in medical technology, biotech and agrifood companies.
-He is currently the Chairman of Orthocell Ltd (ASX:OCC), who culture tendon cells to repair damaged tendons, Chairman of Cynata Therapeutics Ltd (ASX:CYP) who are developing stem cell therapies and Chairman of Minomic International Ltd who have an accurate non-invasive test for prostate cancer.
+He is currently the Chairman of Orthocell Ltd (ASX:OCC), a regenerative medicine company dedicated to providing innovative treatments for people suffering from tendon, cartilage and soft tissue injuries; Chairman of Cynata Therapeutics Ltd (ASX:CYP) who are developing stem cell therapies; and Chairman of Minomic International Ltd who have an accurate non-invasive test for prostate cancer.

 Stewart was previously the CEO of Calzada Ltd (ASX:CZD), the founding CEO of Phylogica Ltd (ASX:PYC) and before this, he was CEO of Celentis and managed the commercialisation of intellectual property from AgResearch in New Zealand with 650 Scientists and $130m revenues.
 He was also a founder of a NZ$120m New Zealand based life science fund and Venture Partner with the Swiss based Inventages Nestlé Fund.
 He is currently Investment Director with Bioscience Managers.